Do Nightstands Have to Match the Dresser? Bedroom Style Guide

 Controlled variation feels curated.

-Mixing Different Wood Tones (Without It Looking Off)
+Mixing Different Wood Tones Without It Looking Off

 What About Mismatched Nightstands?

 Matching lamps are honestly a lifesaver when nightstands differ.
+They create symmetry at eye level, which helps the whole setup feel intentional rather than mismatched by accident.

 When You Should Probably Match